VaniNagesh212/PBRS/README.md

 stop early can now get to sit as his/her seat is already booked, it minimally matters how much ever he/she comes late, gets to sit on the condition that the person has to book as early as possible.

+Project Screenshots can be viewed from screenshots folder